Systemic Design Club Japan

 “Although humans are an extension and part of this planet, there is a story and logic that humans are separated from this planet.
 However, social systems based on these separate paradigms can no longer effectively respond to complex challenges.
 That's why we need different stories, different logics, tools, and approaches.”

-Live in the Dancing Landscapes
+Live with the Dancing Landscapes

 On the premise that the issues continue to work together and move dynamically, we will cooperate with a wide range of ecosystems to incorporate multiple perspectives, multiple methods, and multiple time axes into strategies and actions.
 It is necessary to acquire such different abilities as before, personally, organizationally, and collectively.

-Changes that begin with "re-looking at the past"
+Changes that Begin With Re-looking at the Past

 Toban emphasizes the importance of “understanding the past” before making change.